LifeFone Medical Alert System Review 2024

 Service and Monitoring

 At-Home Landline is for those who (you guessed it) have a landline.
-It’s also my pick for older adults who spend a lot of time at home or are on a tight budget.
-In an emergency, just press your wearable button or the help button on the base unit.
-The system will connect you to a live operator who can dispatch the right help for the situation.
+It’s also my pick for older adults who spend a great deal of time at home or are on a tight budget.
+In an emergency, press your wearable button or the help button on the base unit.
+The system will connect you to a live operator who can dispatch the right help.
 LifeFone’s monitoring center is available 24/7, so you’ll be covered at all times.

 At-Home Cellular